majosecasan/EDUSteam-ESSI/index.md

 ## Contact

-For more information, feel free to contact us
+For more information, feel free to contact us through **email** or via social media.